iamdtang/skaterdav85.github.io/_posts/2017-02-14-computer-science-in-javascript---selection-sort.md

   </tr>
 </table>

-The `songs` array will now look like this:
+After a second pass, `songs` will now look like this:

 ```js
 let songs = [